Everyone

 • has no expectation of ongoing employment.

 Casual employees work when it suits them and the employer.
 Casual employees have most of the same rights and responsibilities as permanent employees, but the way annual holidays, sick and bereavement leave apply to them is sometimes different.
-Some, but not all, casual employees will meet the requirements for ‘pay as you go’ holiday pay.
+Some, but not all, casual employees will meet the requirements for ‘pay-as-you-go’ holiday pay.

 Leave and holidays